ukparliament/ontologies/meta/weeknotes/2025/30/index.md

 * Simultaneously, attempting to replace our Odds and Sods Information System with a [Data Graphs](https://datagraphs.com/) implementation.

 * More generally - though still via the medium of Data Graphs - attempting to move to a position where our crack team of librarians exercise control not only over what they type into the boxes provided by software weilding colleagues, but also over the nature of said boxes and the data structures they form part of.
+Quite the change.

 * Supporting the indexing of parliamentary material with frequent changes to our beloved taxonomy of terms.